 How does enabling hurt an addict?

-You may now be wondering why enabling hurts an addict.
+You may be wondering why enabling hurts an addict.
 It’s simple.
-When you enable you are removing the natural consequences that the addict will experience for their addictive behavior.
+When you enable, you remove the natural consequences an addict experiences for their addictive behavior.
 You’re cleaning up their messes and not making them face the reality of their decisions.
 This gives them no reason to change their actions or behaviors.
 Without consequences, people don’t change.
-By removing these consequences, you are fueling their denial and denial kills.
+Thus, by removing consequences, you fuel their denial.
+Denial kills.

-To make an addict want to seek treatment, they have to have the pros of rehabilitation and attending a substance abuse treatment center outweigh the cons.
+To make an addict want to seek treatment, they have to have the pros of rehabilitation.
+Attending a substance abuse treatment center outweighs the cons.
 If you enable them, there are no reasons for them to go to treatment.
 When you stop enabling, you “raise the bottom,” which means that the addict will begin to experience the consequences of their addiction and be more motivated to seek treatment.

 Additionally, enabling isn’t good for you.
 You become entrenched in unhealthy patterns, and you get stuck in a terrible enabling routine.

 Alternatives to Enabling

 If you’ve decided to stop enabling, congratulations!
-It’s one of the hardest steps you’ll take, but you should know that it doesn’t mean you can’t love, help and emotionally support an addict.
+It’s one of the hardest steps you’ll take.
+But you should know it doesn’t mean you can’t love, help, and emotionally support an addict.

 To know if your actions are enabling, step back and ask yourself, “Does what I am about to do, make it easier for them to continue using drugs or alcohol?”
 If the answer is “yes,” then you need to rethink your actions.